Memory-free Online Change-point Detection: A Novel Neural Network Approach: Methodology

 Then, the training will proceed based on the distribution of $X_t$: \begin{itemize} \item $\mathbb{P}_{X_t} {\displaystyle =\,} \mathbb{P}_{t}$\\ If $X_t$ belongs to the current distribution, ALACPD learns this sample by updating the TAEnet Ensemble and the thresholds $th_{state}^m$.
 The TAEnet Ensemble is updated by training each sub-network on sample $X_t$ for $e_{train}$ epochs.
 Then, the thresholds will by updated as follows:

-where $n_{\mathbb{P}_{t}}$ is the number of samples belonging to the cuurent state of the data.
+where $n_{\mathbb{P}_{t}}$ is the number of samples belonging to the current state of the data.

-\item $\mathbb{P}_{X_t} \neq \mathbb{P}_{t}$\\ If $X_t$ does not belong to the current data distribution, ALACPD examines whether a change-point has occurred or not.
-ALACPD reports a change-point only when it receives $n_{CPD}$ samples in a row from a different distribution:
+\item $\mathbb{P}_{X_t} \neq \mathbb{P}_{t}$\\ If $X_t$ does not belong to the current data distribution, ALACPD examines whether a change point has occurred.
+ALACPD reports a change point only when it receives $n_{CPD}$ samples in a row from a different distribution:

-Otherwise, $X_t$ might be an anomalous or out-of-distribution sample, and it is not a change-point.
+Otherwise, $X_t$ might be an anomalous or out-of-distribution sample, not a change point.

-If a change-point is detected, TAEnet Ensemble should forget the previously learned distribution and be trained on the new data $X_{t-n_{cpd}:t}$.
+If a change point is detected, TAEnet Ensemble should forget the previously learned distribution and be trained on the new data $X_{t-n_{cpd}:t}$.
 Therefore, it should be reinitialized or trained long enough to completely forget the learned representation.
 In this paper, we train the networks for a long period ($e_{re-init}$ epochs) to forget the previously learned data.
 After training TAEnet Ensemble, the thresholds $th_{state}^m$ should be re-initialized similar to Equation \ref{eq:threshold_init}.
 Then, the training continues as normal by processing the next input sample.

-However, a change-point is not detected, ALACPD does not learn this sample; it simply ignores it and processes the next sample.
-This sample might be anomalous or out-of-distribution data that happens for a short period of time.
-On the other hand, it can be a potential change-point that can not be confidently identified at the current time step.
-ALACPD waits until this behavior continues for a time window of size $n_{CPD}$ and then decides whether a change-point has been observed or not.
-Otherwise, if this behaviour does not continue for $n_{CPD}$ time steps, ALACPD discards the anomalous samples as soon as it receives a normal sample.
-Therefore, the maximum delay for reporting a change-point is $n_{CPD}$.
+However, a change point is not detected, and ALACPD does not learn this sample; it simply ignores it and processes the next sample.
+This sample might be anomalous or out-of-distribution data that happens for a short period.
+On the other hand, it can be a potential change point that can not be confidently identified at the current time step.
+ALACPD waits until this behavior continues for a time window of size $n_{CPD}$ and then decides whether a change point has been observed.
+Otherwise, if this behavior does not continue for $n_{CPD}$ time steps, ALACPD discards the anomalous samples as soon as it receives a normal sample.
+Therefore, the maximum delay for reporting a change point is $n_{CPD}$.

 \end{itemize}